luisrausseo/ML_SurveyProcessor/README.md

 - If it is negative, it will always be -1.
 - If the comment is empty, it will be 0.

+After receiving the survey's feedback from the customer, an agent in the quality team process it and give a subjective score to the customer comments.

 ## The Data

 There are XXXX entries in which the text from the comment is available, as well as its score in the format "__label__X" where X can be an integer from 1 to 4.